 * F/O Cole and P/O Barrow were transferred to the same unit – 85 Group Communications Squadron and the BAFO Communications Squadron were one and the same.
 2nd Tactical Air Force underwent a series of organisational changes after VE Day.

-* * On the disbandment of 88 Squadron both the Wireless Operator And Gunners (WOAG), Schultz RAAF and Stewart RAAF were rewarded with commissions and made up to Pilot Officers effective 5 April 1945.
+* * On the disbandment of 88 Squadron both the Wireless operator Air Gunners (WAG), Schultz RAAF and Stewart RAAF were rewarded with commissions and made up to Pilot Officers effective 5 April 1945.
 On demob both Schultz and Stewart were made Flying Officers.

 KN645 at that time had some special markings: under the RAF red, white and blue tail fin flash, was a red box with five white stars to signify this was the personal aircraft for the British Military Governor of Germany.

-Barrow and his commanding officer commanding officer: Marshal of the Royal Air Force Sir William Sholto Douglas, 1st Baron Douglas of Kirtleside, GCB, MC, DFC developed a close bond.
+Barrow and his commanding officer commanding officer: Marshal of the Royal Air Force Sir William Sholto Douglas developed a close bond.
 Both were socialist.
 Douglas was raised to the peerage as Baron Douglas of Kirtleside, of Dornock in the County of Dumfries on 17th February 1948, sitting as a member of the Labour Party.
 Barrow would in 1955 go on to found the Barbados Democratic Labour (DLP) Party and become its leader.
-Barrow was also god father to Douglas’ only child Hon.
-Katherine Anne Douglas born in 1957.
+Barrow also acted as god father to Douglas’ only child Dr. Hon.
+Katharine Ann Campbell (née Douglas) born in 1957.

 Sir William Sholto Douglas in later life would be the chairman of BEA a post he held until 1964.
-When Douglas and his third wife Hazel Walker were in Barbados, Barrow and his wife, Carolyn, would always dine with his RAF commanding officer.
+When Douglas and his third wife Hazel Walker were in Barbados, Barrow and his wife, Carolyn, would always dine with his RAF Commanding Officer.
 Douglas died in hospital on 29th October 1969.
+Katharine Campbell his daughter who was a neuroscientist has written a book on her father: Behold the Dark Gray Man Triumphs and Trauma: The Controversial Life of Sholto Douglas.

 In 1947, after being demobbed, Errol Barrow read Economics and Industrial Law at The London School of Economics receiving a Bachelor’s degree in 1949 and Law at the Inns of Court and was called to the (UK) Bar in 1950.